 The mortuary enclosure of King Hur-Aha, the founder of Egypt's First Dynasty, also included a chapel stained by what are likely the remains of sacrificial animals, Egypt's Supreme Council of Antiquities said.
 "It is a very important discovery because it would provide us with new information about the First Dynasty," said Zahi Hawass, head of the council.

-The beer and wine jars were found in excavations along the walls of the mortuary enclosure of King Khasekhemwy, a Second Dynasty pharaoh who ruled around 2700 BC.
+The beer and wine jars were found in excavations along the walls of the mortuary enclosure of King Khasekhemwy, a Second Dynasty pharaoh who ruled around 2700 BC

 The mud-brick enclosure was discovered by a joint American excavation from Yale University, the Pennsylvania University Museum and New York University at Shunet El-Zebib, near Abydos.
-Many of Egypt's earlier Pharaohs are buried in Abydos, a holy city 400 kilometres south of Cairo.
+Many of Egypt's earlier Pharaohs are buried in Abydos, a holy city 400 kilometers south of Cairo.

 The enclosure is believed to be where the body of King Hur-Aha was kept during burial rituals.
 His tomb is nearby in Abydos, though it's not known whether he was buried there.